Latest Updates in QuickBooks Online for Accounting, Tax & Finance Firms

 1. Dedicated, Industry-Focused Cloud Hosting

-• Purpose-built for accounting and finance: Unlike generic hosts, OneUp Networks’ infrastructure is optimized for the specific workflows and compliance requirements of accounting firms, including SOC 2 and HIPAA readiness.
+Unlike generic cloud hosting providers, OneUp Networks’ infrastructure is optimized specifically for the needs of accounting firms.
+This includes meeting strict compliance requirements, such as SOC 2 and HIPAA readiness.

 2. Seamless & Assured Migration Services